srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/index.rst

 Installation
 ************

-Assuming that srsRAN Project and MATLAB have both been downloaded and installed, the next step is to download srsRAN-matlab.
+Assuming that |project_name| and MATLAB have both been downloaded and installed, the next step is to download srsRAN-matlab.

 This can be done with the following command: